-I mainly help science and technology (STEM) companies with marketing, communication, and business development.
+I help science and technology (STEM) companies with marketing, communication, and business development.

 Marketing and Biz Dev Strategy

 I use a marketing framework based on lean product development principles to develop and execute a marketing strategy for clients.
 This includes everything from customer profiling to branding and message development.

 In a nutshell, I work with companies to match their strengths with the needs and pain points of their ideal customer.
 Then we develop a plan for connecting the two with the right content and communication strategy.